 Items to Consider when Using an Online Panel

 Panels are a great way to access millions of people and gather opinions from around the world, but here are some considerations that could cause research biases:

-- Panelists are incentivized through points that can be converted to cash, gift cards, or other kinds of rewards.
-The types/amounts of rewards are predicated on the length of the survey or the specificity it takes to qualify.
-Respondents are less likely to start, continue or take seriously surveys they feel are offering a low incentive in exchange for their time.
+- Panelists are incentivized through points that convert to cash, gift cards, or other rewards.
+The types/amounts depend on the length of the survey or the specificity it takes to qualify.
+Respondents are less likely to start, continue or take surveys they feel are offering a low incentive in exchange for their time.

 - Panelists can only access surveys online, meaning that only respondents who have access to the internet freely can answer surveys.
 According to DataSpring, 95.1% of the population of South Korea has access to the internet as opposed to Myanmar, where only 33.1% of the population is online.
 This can lead to skewed responses and limited access to certain demographics researchers may be interested in interviewing.

 Partnering with a panel company allows you to expand your reach to interview the exact people you need.
-Working with a marketplace can further increase feasibility by connecting you to multiple panel companies automatically.
+Working with a sample marketplace can further increase feasibility by automatically connecting you to multiple supply sources.

-Want to learn more about launching your panel surveys through the PureSpectrum platform?
-Explore our platform today.
+Want to learn more about launching panel surveys with PureSpectrum?
+Reach out to our team below:

 Jay is an industry veteran and has been in the Market Research space for over 10 years, working with technology and full-service insight and data collection companies.
 He has specialized in working with agencies and universities to use technology to help streamline the survey process, maximize efficiency and optimize their budget.
 He is currently the Vice President of Client Development for PureSpectrum based out of New York City supporting the company’s clients in the Eastern region.